“Where there are no oxen, the manger is clean, but abundant crops come by the strength of the ox.” Proverbs 14:4

 And in their place, the Glad pair sparkled, brightening Scarlett’s day…

-Instead of huffing, puffing when she had to clean her room,
+Instead of huffy puffing when she had to clean her room,

 So thankful for her pretty space, she gladly got the broom!

-Instead of throwing hits or fits when sister got more candy,
+Instead of throwing hits or fits when sister got more sweets,

 Instead of whiny whimpering as mom got off the bed,

 Scarlett felt so grateful they had snuggled, talked and read.

 A happy Scarlett placed her glasses safely for the night,

 Then took those grumbly glasses – and tucked them out of sight!

 So when I look at today…